Phase-locking in $k$-partite networks of delay-coupled oscillators: Stability of the phase locked states

 \section{Stability of the phase locked states}

-Consider the $k-$partite system with a normalised adjacency matrix, $\widetilde{\a}$, given in terms of the normalised blocks, with elements, $\a^{jm}_{il}/K^{jm}_{i}$ and general coupling function $f$ which is $2\pi$-periodic in its argument, and differentiable upto first order.
-To analyse the stability we perturb the general phase locked state of Eq.~(\ref{Eq: gen_soln}),
+Consider the $k-$partite system with a normalised adjacency matrix, $\widetilde{\a}$, given in terms of the normalised blocks with elements, $\a^{jm}_{il}/K^{jm}_{i}$ and a general coupling function $h$ which is $2\pi$-periodic in its argument and differentiable up to first order.
+We rewrite Eq.~(\ref{Eq: evolve}) as,